top of page

 With a passion project, students need time to work.
 After brainstorming, designing a standards based project, and writing a rubric, it was now time to let kids do their work.

-Most of the work happened outside of class, but I required two check ins a week in Google Classroom where students simply had to write a sentence telling the class their progress.
-This wasn’t a grade, but if a student did not check in, I had a chat with that student to make sure he/she was on the right track.
-Check ins allowed me to address any major concerns with a student and/or a parent before the work was due.
+Most of the work happened outside of class, but I required two check-ins each week in Google Classroom where students simply had to write a sentence telling the class their progress.
+This wasn’t a grade, but if a student did not check in, I had a chat with that student to make sure they were on the right track.
+Check-ins allowed me to address any major concerns with a student and/or a parent before the work was due.

 Seeing other students’ progress also worked as positive peer pressure.
 Kids were inspired by other kids, and it kept students motivated.